doctore74/check_run_agent_updater/README.md

 checkmk
 https://checkmk.com/
-Successfully tested on checkmk RAW version 1.6.0 (stable)
+Successfully tested on checkmk RAW version 1.6.0 (stable) on CentOS 7

 A working Checkmk agent is required.